We are incredibly proud to be a Church of England Academy. Our Christian values are embedded throughout our school.

 We have fostered strong links between the school and the local community.
 Use of the Parish Magazine ensures that the work undertaken on religious and global education is shared with a wider audience.

-The services that we hold a Leake Church are:
+The services that we deliver at Leake Church are:

-Collective Worship is a very important time in our school day where we come together and celebrate our Christian values and school vision.
+Collective Worship is a very important time in our school day where we come together to worship and celebrate our Christian values and school vision.

-Our Collective Worship is a time for reflection and discussion with the children about the theme of the week and each child has the time to share their thoughts and ideas.
+Our Collective Worship is a time for reflection and discussion with the children about the theme of the week and each child has the time to share their thoughts and reflections.

 In Collective Worship, children are given the opportunity to praise God for the wonders of the world, to give thanks for God’s love and to learn about and celebrate the shared Christian values and vision which are the heartbeat of our school.